 Love it or hate it, most of us engage in banter’s gentle conversational teasing in some form be it with friends, family or colleagues.
 Exchanging personal digs and satirical jibes has long been a staple form of social communication and when used correctly it has the power to raise a smile, defuse tension, ease confrontation and even forge friendships.

 By its very nature banter walks a fine line between playfulness and insult so small wonder it can easily result in conflict.
-In most cases, light-hearted, playful mickey taking between friends and colleagues is taken in good humor however, these remarks are highly subjective and open to wide ranging interpretation.
+In most cases, light-hearted, playful mickey-taking between friends and colleagues is taken in good humor however, these remarks are highly subjective and open to wide-ranging interpretation.
 After all, a joke at someone’s expense will always have the potential to deeply offend.

 So how do we know when it’s gone too far?
 Well, banter can start to become bullying when both parties no longer engage equally.
 At best, a well-intended comment can backfire and insult forcing an apology.
-At worst, the intention behind the comment may be hostile signalling a deeper issue.
-Frequency and repetition can worsen things and magnify even further should a complaint fail to stop it.
+At worst, the intention behind the comment may be hostile signaling a deeper issue.
+Frequency and repetition can worsen things and magnify them even further should a complaint fail to stop it.

 The darkest side of banter occurs when the offending party uses it to justify aggressive behavior often involving innuendo, prejudice or humiliation.
 For example, a tribunal, during the Minto v Wernick Event Hire Ltd case, found a man guilty of sex discrimination and harassment.
 He tried to brush off his derogatory and sexually driven comments as “only banter” when in fact the complainant was so appalled she took him to court.